bensleveritt/hackpompey2025/README.md

 # Maritime Meridian

 A navigation tool that transforms pollution and environmental data into actionable insights for Portsmouth residents.
+This project was created during [Hack Pompey 2025](https://hackpompey.co.uk/).

 ## Project Overview